sushish-kumar/python-hacktoberfest/README.md

 12. finally click "Create pull request" to create a pull request.
 And

 ## Meeting the target
+> You have to meet the target of minimum of 4 Pull Requests to complete the challenge successfully.

 As of now you must have got the idea how to create a pull request.
-Now you can create another pull request in similar manner in the folders other than hello_world as per given details.
+Now you can create another pull request in similar manner in the folders other than hello_world as per given details by following `steps 5 to 12` after going into any of the following folders.

 |folder_name | details|
 |--- | --- |